ramp4-pcar4/ramp4-pcar4/public/help/default/fr.md

 # [fr] Navigation Information

-[fr] The navigation information is located in the lower right corner of the map and includes map scale and mouse cursor positioning coordinates.
+[fr] The navigation information is located in the lower right corner of the map and includes map scale and mouse/crosshairs positioning coordinates.

 [fr] The positioning coordinates can be in degrees minutes seconds (DMS), decimal degrees or meters depending on the projection and configuration used.